Office of the President of the Republic of Korea

 The Office of the President of the Republic of Korea assists the President of South Korea.
 The Chief of Staff to the President is the head of the Office of the President and is a ministerial-level official.

-Cheong Wa Dae or the Blue House was often used as a metonym for the Presidential Secretariat because of its location before President Yoon Suk Yeol moved the office and residency of the President out of the Blue House in May 2022.
+Cheong Wa Dae, or the Blue House, was often used as a metonym for the Presidential Secretariat due to its office being located there.
+This continued until President Yoon Suk Yeol moved the office and residency of the President out of the Blue House in May 2022, placing it instead at the Ministry of National Defense Building in Yongsan.
+Later, President Lee Jae-myung returned its office and residency back to Blue House in December 2025.
 The Presidential Secretariat is an important part of the executive branch of the South Korean government.

 Members

 Lee Jae Myung Administration

 Under the Lee Jae-myung administration, the Presidential Secretariat is made up of the Chief Presidential Secretary, Chief Presidential Secretary for Policy, three Advisors to the President and seven senior presidential secretaries.